ramigs/strapi-nuxt-article/strapi-nuxt.md

 local: username and password authentication

-"Here, we set the base URL (which is that of our API from earlier on) that Axios will use when making requests.
 Then we define the authentication endpoints for the local strategy corresponding to those on our API.
 On successful authentication, the token will be available in the response as a token object inside a data object, hence why we set propertyName to data.token.
 Similarly, the response from the /me endpoint will be inside a data object.
 Lastly, we set logout to false since our API doesn’t have an endpoint for logout.
 We’ll just remove the token from localstorage when a user logs out."

 ## Navbar Component

+"The Navbar component contains links to login or register, links to view profile or logout."
 `Navbar.vue` and replace it content with the following:

 ```vue